 How can being involved with OREA help?

 The OREA provides access to resources to members only.
 This might include access to discounted training to update your knowledge, access to pre-made forms concerning the more common legal and administrative aspects of real estate transactions, membership in housing listings databases, and simple mentoring help like resume writing services.
 Without your license from the OREA, you will find it difficult to get customers to trust you with their money, and you will find yourself alone if you ever get into legal hot water over it.
-Sponsor: - Visit our sponsor- Infinitydental.ca for dental information in Edmonton.
+Sponsor: - Visit our sponsor- Avalanche Search Marketing Inc. for online marketing information.